-Defrost the pastry.
-Cut it into 12 rectangles.
-Roll up a hunk of chocolate in each piece of dough.
+- Roll up a hunk of dark chocolate in each piece of dough.

-Wondering why I didn’t make the puff pastry from scratch?
-I thought about it.
-But puff pastry is a particularly challenging dough.
+If you're wondering why I didn't make the puff pastry from scratch, I thought about it, but puff pastry is a particularly challenging dough.
 It has tons of buttery layers that make it puff up when you cook it.
-Creating all those thin layers of butter and dough is very time consuming because the dough needs frequent refrigeration between kneading and turning, to keep it at just the right temp so when the butter is layered in, it stays on top and doesn’t absorb into the dough.
+Creating all those thin layers of butter and dough is very time consuming because the dough needs frequent refrigeration between kneading and turning, to keep it at just the right temp so when the butter is layered in, it stays on top and doesn't absorb into the dough.

-Here’s The recipe for Pain Au Chocolate.
-If you try this recipe I hope you’ll come back to leave a rating and comment.
-I’d love to know what you think.
-Your comments are greatly appreciated.Print
+Here's the Pain Au Chocolate recipe.
+If you try this recipe I hope you'll come back to leave a star rating and comment.
+I'd love to know what you think!Print

 PAIN AU CHOCOLAT

 - Total Time: 35 mins

 - Yield: 12 1x

 French pastry featuring bitter sweet chocolate enveloped in a flaky, buttery dough.
 Quick and easy.

 - 1 sheet of frozen puff pastry, thawed but chilled (see thawing directions)

 - A few tablespoons all-purpose flour